 BILL MOYERS:You know, some critics who greatly admire your work and who acknowledge that, indeed, white supremacy has been the central organizing principle of American life, find your pessimism, that's their term, at odds with the hard evidence.
 Jonathan Chait of “New York Magazine” looks at how quote, "…the United States has progressed from chattel slavery to emancipation to the end of lynching to the end of legal segregation to electing an African-American president…" and sees that there are real signs of racial maturing.

 TA-NEHISI COATES: Yes.
 Yes, well that's the kind of progress that you highlight and you brag about if you're not on the other end of it.
-If you're Martin Luther King and it’s 1965 and you're making that long march through Alabama, suddenly you can look around and say, wow, at one point in Alabama, my ancestors a hundred years ago were enslaved right here or in this region.
+If you're Martin Luther King and it’s 1965 and you're making that long march through Alabama, certainly you can look around and say, wow, at one point in Alabama, my ancestors a hundred years ago were enslaved right here or in this region.
 And isn't it something that we've progressed to a level that I'm not enslaved.
 Well, that's progress.
 And I mean, yes that is progress.
 Jonathan Chait is very, very much right.
 Also, if somebody, every day comes home, and beats you with a tire iron, and then, decides to stop beating you, that would be progress.
 It doesn't change the fact that you are laying down on the ground bleeding.
 This is fact.
 So yeah, yeah, it's progress.
 It's progress.
 But what does that then mean?
 Does that mean everything’s over?
 Does that mean it's okay?
 Does that mean… There are all sorts of progresses that aren't necessarily celebrated.
 You say, well, I'm relieved.
 I agree, I agree that speaks to progress with relief.
 I am relieved that all those things happened.
 But I'm not going to dance and celebrate.
 And that’s not to be congratulated.
 I’m relieved.
 I think that’s how most African-Americans would greet that.

 BILL MOYERS:Ta-Nehisi Coates, I hope every American reads this piece.